Ishgartzall/FRMWK_laravel_project/README.md

 Welcome to the Github repository of the Laravel project of Victor Lequeux Audran done for the course Framework Based Programmming at ITS !

+**Please not that this project is based on the videos of "Web Programming UNPAS" accessible with the link https://youtube.com/playlist?list=PLFIM0718LjIW1Xb7cVj7LdAr32ATDQMdr&si=EnzDnAorEajXezoN**

 ## Use of Tailwind template and Blade component

 In order to have a functional and clear Website, I used the PHP code of free pages templates in my views from the website Tailwind.